+This is an updated post/case study on the topic of achieving end-to-end flow with Customer Kanban.
+Many thanks to Patrick Steyaert for this insightful piece of content.
+Enjoy!
 Introduction According to the English dictionary, flow is the action, or fact, of moving along in a steady, continuous stream.
-In business terms, flow is when value is created for the customer through meaningful work.
-Explicit in this definition of flow is that both the customer, that has a need or demand, as well as […]
+In business terms, flow is when value […]

 The traditional waterfall approach to building software (and other things) has been anathematized as being the worst thing that can happen to a company and has practically been banned from the industry for good.
 Its successor – agile has been discovered and promoted as the only way to do things properly.
 Is this applicable to everyone?

 As Agile is outgrowing IT and the world starts talking about Business Agility, we see Scrum attempted in various setups – Marketing, Sales, Legal, Management.
 Although it can be technically used in such contexts, Scrum was invented to help software teams deliver software and as such, it dominated the industry.
 But the most recent State […]

 Many Kanbanize users are software guys that have been practicing SCRUM for a while and for some reason (which we all understand very well) want to move to Kanban.
 Ex-scrummers, you’re on the right track to be looking for something new.
 For more details how to do things better, check the article itself.

 Are you considering the move from Scrum to Kanban?
 Then you are among the growing number of teams looking for work clarity and productivity.
 To get there, you would want to answer 7 specific questions first.
 If you are still trying to understand the differences between the methods, check out our Scrum vs Kanban comparison […]